Batman Unmasked Wikimedia

 Vasquez Rocks Natural Area Park is a perfect place to make someone disappear.
 It’s a 932-acre park located in the Sierra Pelona Mountains.

-It’s a great place to visit especially if you love rock formations, but always remind to obey the law.
+It’s a great place to visit especially if you love rock formations, but always remember to obey the law.

 Holy Nature Trail, That’s No Ordinary Park | Bronson Canyon